alexanderkohzm/profileprint-takehome/README.md

 ### Run gauge test

 - cd into `gauge-tests`
+- `npm i` to install node modules
 - `npm run test` to run all tests
+  - please note that some tests may take a while to run / the UI feedback is delayed.
+For example, the password validation tests
 - go to specific spec document (e.g. `gauge-tests/specs/register.spec`) and click on `run scenario` to run specific scenarios (i.e. Unit tests, Integration tests)

 ## Testing https://hub.profileprint.ai/auth/register